amygio/DeepUNet/README.md

-# Unet-tensorflow-keras
+# DeepUNet using Tensorflow and Keras
-This was forked from zizhaozhang: https://github.com/zizhaozhang/unet-tensorflow-keras.git His code uses tensorflow + keras to train a U-Net model.
+This project was forked from zizhaozhang: https://github.com/zizhaozhang/unet-tensorflow-keras.git His code uses tensorflow + keras to train a U-Net model.

 I re-used this framework to implement the DeepUNet model presented in the following paper by R. Li et al.: